 Travel Tips for Slow Travelers

-In these travel tips for slow travelers you will find ideas and suggestions on how to experience your travels consciously.
-Take your time and get to know your travel destinations intensively.
-It's not just the highlights that make a travel destination interesting.
+These travel tips for slow travelers offer ideas and inspiration for experiencing your travels more consciously.
+Take your time and get to know your destinations thoroughly.
+It's not just the highlights that make a destination interesting.
 On the contrary!
-You only really get to know a country if you renounce mass tourism.
-You will only meet other tourists there.
-Isn't it much more exciting to take a look behind the scenes?
+You only truly get to know a country when you avoid mass tourism.
+There, you'll only encounter other tourists.
+Isn't it much more exciting to look behind the scenes?
 To get closer to a country and its people?
-It's easy to do with these travel tips for slow travelers.
+With these travel tips for slow travelers, it's easy.

 What is Slow Travel?